 Because prune juice contains a high level of sorbitol and fructans (sugars) which are considered to be high in FODMAPS.

-Constipation: Foods to include
+IBS with constipation: Foods to include

 As well as avoiding certain foods (including any you can’t digest well) here are some foods that can be beneficial to include: